Spring Break Ideas: 40 Things to Do for Spring Break When You CAN’T Travel

 20. Find a fun slime recipe and start creating.
 Check out our fun edible slime recipe, it never disappoints!
 See how many different kinds you can make.

-21. Have a baking contest.
+21. Spring Break ideas can include the entire family!
+A baking contest, for instance.
 Let each family member create a dish.

 22. Tie-Dye your own t-shirts.
 Did you know that you can dye t-shirts with Kool-aid?
 Have a fashion show when you are done.